OctagonAI/kalshi-deep-trading-bot/README.md

-# Simple Kalshi Trading Bot
+# Kalshi Deep Trading Bot

 A straightforward trading bot for Kalshi prediction markets that uses Octagon Deep Research for market analysis and OpenAI for structured betting decisions.